MysteryPancake/Houdini-Fun/README.md

 # CGWiki DLC
 Various Houdini tips and tricks I use a bunch.
 Hope someone finds this helpful!

+## Vexember 2023
+Vexember is a VEX challenge covering tons of cool topics you should check out.
+[See my writeup here!](Vexcember.md)

 ## Simple spring solver
 Need to overshoot an animation or smooth it over time to reduce bumps?
 Introducing the simple spring solver!